uutils/coreutils/docs/src/packaging.md

 Additionally, support for SELinux must explicitly enabled with the `feat_selinux` feature.

-We recommend to include all the utils that a platform supports.
+We recommend including all the utilities that a platform supports.

 ## Compilation parameters

-There are several compile-time flags that allow you to tune the coreutils to you particular needs.
+There are several compile-time flags that allow you to tune the coreutils to your particular needs.
 Some distributions, for example, might choose to minimize the binary size as much as possible.

 This can be achieved by customizing the configuration passed to cargo.
 You can view the full documentation in the